7 tips to find your dream Yorkshire Coast Holiday Cottage and save money.

 4. Use a Bing local search

-Search for the name of a coastal town and the words self catering (eg Filey self catering ) using the Bing search engine (NOT GOOGLE).
+Search for the name of a coastal town and the words self-catering (e.g. Filey self-catering) using the Bing search engine (NOT GOOGLE, read more to find out why).
 Below the top few Ads you will be presented with a box with a map and a few selected accommodation providers in that area.
-Google used to be good for this but now its “selected” accommodation tends to only include that accommodation which is also on the big on line travel agencies.
-Google usually leave out those really popular accomodations on the map and in the local list hat do not pay the big online agencies for bookings.
-I think they deem them as less relevant?

 Finding sea front properties on Bing

-Google used to work like this.
-Bing currently works well but in its efforts to monetise Bing business then it could go the way of google and leave out those who they cannot make money from.
-For the time being though it works well and is very usefull.
+Bing currently works well but in its efforts to monetise Bing business then it could go the way of Google and leave out those who they cannot make money from.
+For the time being though it works well and is very useful.

 5. Use Google street view